Small but mighty: Your complete guide to small ship cruising

 Lovers of small ships are spoilt for choice in Scotland.
 Red Moon, a former armed Admiralty vessel, can take four guests, though many couples hire it exclusively.

 The biggest Western Isles fleet (if you can call it that) is The Majestic Line, with four ships carrying up to 12 people.
-And dwarfing all rivals is the 50-passenger Hebridean Princess, which has twice been chartered by the Queen.
+And dwarfing all rivals is the 50-passenger Hebridean Princess, which has twice been chartered by the late Queen.

 In Croatia, Katarina Line is the biggest operator along the Adriatic coast with a fleet of 60 craft, each carrying around 30 people, leaving from Opatija, Split and Dubrovnik.